aleiva00/American-Options-Calculator/README.md

 # American-Options-Calculator
 Defining a Python function to quickly price an american option with binomial trees given the option's main parameters.
+This code was highly based in the resource "PyQuant".

 # Parameters used: